AwalaApp/network-website/index.md

 If you're interested in restoring connectivity when the Internet is cut off, [become a courier](./couriers).
 Do it for profit, the greater good or both.

 Relaynet is a decentralized technology with [technical specifications](https://specs.relaynet.network/) publicly available and [open source implementations](https://github.com/relaycorp).
-It was designed at Oxford and its development is led by [Relaycorp](https://relaycorp.tech/).
+It was designed at Oxford and its development is now led by [Relaycorp](https://relaycorp.tech/).
 The initial implementation will be completed by Q3 2020 with funding from the [Open Technology Fund](https://www.opentech.fund/).
 [Learn more about Relaynet](./about).